skeeto/skeeto.github.com/about/index.md

 modify and compile for myself.
 Sometimes this isn't possible (e.g. web browsers), so I just use what's popular despite it being neither.

-My preferred operating system is Debian.
+My preferred Linux distribution is Debian.
 It has a great philosophy and rock solid package ecosystem.
-Since I don't like software changing underneath me, I strictly run the *stable* distribution.
+I don't like software changing underneath me, so I strictly run the *stable* distribution.
 Of course I can still be productive on other Linux distributions or even any of the various BSDs.
 My dotfiles are quite portable and mostly work across all of them.

 Contrast to earlier in my career, Windows has grown on me as a development platform.
 It's better than Linux on some dimensions, particularly as a